vbhalla/vbhalla.github.io/_posts/2019-10-30-support-post-health.md

 ![png](../images/health_post/support_post_health_14_1.png)

-As you can see above, the sleep efficiency metric doesn't appear too correlated to sleep minutes.
-This number is a bit of a black box and due to insufficient information on the calculation I'm going to disregard it for now.
+As you can see above, the sleep efficiency metric doesn’t appear to correlate with sleep minutes.
+This number is a black box, and due to insufficient information in the calculation, I’m going to disregard it for now.

 ![png](../images/health_post/support_post_health_16_1.png)

-I have always suffered from terrible insomnia, and no matter how much sleep hygiene and tricks I still haven't felt I've made too much progress. <b>BUT</b> at first glance, it does seem to be stabilizing and sloping upward.
-Think we need to take a closer view.
+I have always suffered from severe insomnia, despite practicing good sleep hygiene in the past few months, I still haven’t felt like I’ve made significant progress.
+BUT, at first glance, it does seem to be stabilizing and sloping upward.
+Let’s analyze the findings.

 ![png](../images/health_post/support_post_health_18_1.png)